 As well as thermostats to maintain the heating at a comfortable level, most electric garage heats these days are completely safe with automatic cut off switches in case the heater tips over.

-Many electric garage heaters can be mounted to the wall or ceiling to save space in your garage.
+Many can be mounted to the wall or ceiling to save space in your garage.

-Electric garage heaters are available for a wide range of uses, from residential to commercial, and you can find electric heaters that can effectively heat particularly large spaces.
+These are available for a wide range of uses, from residential to commercial, and you can find ones that can effectively heat particularly large spaces.

 For a solution that gets to work as quickly as possible, you should chose a propane garage heater.
 Propane heaters produce a strong and hot flame, which heats a garage space in no time.
 It keeps the garage warm, and once it’s turned off, it quickly cools again.

-Most propane heaters have a thermostat, which is an important feature when it comes to propane powered garage heaters.
+Most propane heaters have a thermostat, which is an important feature when it comes to propane powered.
 These heaters can cause a room to warm up very quickly, and the thermostat helps regulate the temperature of the room, as well as conserving energy when the heater isn’t needed.

 You will need ventilation for a propane heater to ensure that waste gases can be expelled to the outside.
 Because of the fumes, they can be a poor choice if you use your garage frequently.